qualcomm/resource-tuner/systune/docs/README.md

 <div style="page-break-after: always;"></div>

 # Config Files Format
-Systune utilises JSON files for configuration.
+Systune utilises YAML files for configuration.
 This includes the Resources, Signal Config Files.
 The BUs can provide their own Config Files, which are specific to their use-case through the Extension Interface

 ## 1. Resource Configs
-These file resourceConfigs.json stores resource-specific information.
-The Resources are Defined as a JSON-array.
+These file resourceConfigs.yaml stores resource-specific information.
+The Resources are Defined as an array.

 #### Field Descriptions